esweetman2/portfolio-optimization/README.md

 # Portfolio Optimization
 ## Description
-This project is a program that will take a length of assets, and find the the best portfolio optimization for a certain number of assests in the portfolio.
-The portfolio optimization is from the tutorial in this article https://randerson112358.medium.com/python-for-finance-portfolio-optimization-66882498847 .
+This project is a program that will take a length of assets, and find the best portfolio allocation for a certain number of assests in the portfolio.
+The portfolio optimization is from the tutorial in this article https://randerson112358.medium.com/python-for-finance-portfolio-optimization-66882498847.

-I'm also a complete beginner when it comes to finance and pyhton, but I find it very interesting!
+I'm also a complete beginner when it comes to finance and python, but I find it very interesting so all feedback is great!

 ### Goals
 The goal of this project was to build off the tutorial above by making the code run through numerous variations and speed it up.
 I timed the script for the first run through and it took around 34 minutes to complete.
-Now, I wanted to learn how to speed code up, which will be explained below.
+Now, I wanted to learn how to speed code up, which I will explain below.
 The full code source will show each step and explain the lines of code.

 ### Setup